-We investigate how network parameters and composition of the training set affect the quality of the results, in order to learn how to design this type of neural networks efficiently.
+We investigate how the network parameters and the composition of the training set affect the quality of the results, in order to learn how to design this type of neural networks efficiently.

-\paragraph{Size of training set:} First, we investigate robustness of the Riesz network to the size of the training set.
-Literature \cite{jacobsen16} suggests that neural networks based on \textit{structure receptive fields} are less data hungry, i.e. their performance with respect to the size of the training set is more stable than that of conventional CNNs.
+\paragraph{Size of training set:} First, we investigate the robustness of the Riesz network to the size of the training set.
+The literature \cite{jacobsen16} suggests that neural networks based on \textit{structure receptive fields} are less data hungry, i.e. their performance with respect to the size of the training set is more stable than that of conventional CNNs.
 Since the Riesz network uses the Riesz transform instead of a Gaussian derivative as in \cite{jacobsen16}, it is expected that the same would hold here, too.